 After being collected by scrappers in person, at designated drop-offs, or at buy-back centers, steel scrap is then sorted and sent out to mills or foundries.

 The excess steel scrap is then melted down by a furnace that runs at a temperature of nearly 3,000 degrees, and purified to rid the scrap of any contaminants.
 Then, the melted steel is solidified into sheets and prepped for shipping.

 The newly recycled metal is then ready to be sent out to various factories for use as raw material, and the cycle begins again.

 As previously mentioned, steel has an extremely high turnover rate of recycled products—in both the steel itself and byproducts used in its production process.

 Nearly 69 percent of steel is recycled in the U.S. each year, and that number grows when looking at specific steel goods.
-Cars, for example, boast a 95 percent recycling rate for steel, and appliances have a 70 percent recycling rate.

 The Economic Impact of Steel Recycling